Pursue a Doctor of Optometry Degree

 Upstate

-Featuring a newly renovate space, SUNY College of Optometry at Upstate Medical University offers our same, high-quality education in a new location with a unique learning experience:
+Featuring a newly renovated space, SUNY College of Optometry at Upstate Medical University offers our same, high-quality education in a new location with a unique learning experience:

 • Small inaugural class size of 16 students; 1:4 faculty to student ratio